Back to Our Experts

 Samantha MangwanaPrincipal Lawyer (Partner), Employment

-Samantha is a Principal Lawyer (Partner) in the London Employment Department.
-Her practice encompasses all aspects of Employment Law, including Discrimination, Termination, Contract and Bonus Issues, as well as advising on public law challenges.
+Samantha is a Senior Employment Lawyer at Slater & Gordon Lawyers in London.
+Her practice encompasses all aspects of Employment Law including Discrimination, Termination, Contract and Bonus Issues, as well as advising on public law challenges.

-Samantha has particular experience in Senior Executive and finance sector cases and has acted in some of the most high-profile city discrimination cases of recent years, including Fariad & Fariad v Tradition Securities & Futures, and Tofeji v BNP Paribas, which were widely reported in the national and international media.
+Samantha has particular experience working with Senior Executives and in finance sector cases and has acted in some of the most high-profile city discrimination cases of recent years, including Fariad & Fariad v Tradition Securities & Futures, and Tofeji v BNP Paribas, which were widely reported in the national and international media.

 Samantha is also an expert on the Public Sector Equality Duties and notably represented the Fawcett Society, the national charity campaigning for gender equality, in a ground-breaking challenge to the government’s June 2010 Budget.
 The case heralded the way for subsequent successful challenges to government decisions using equalities duties legislation.

 A Spanish speaker, Samantha taught and studied languages in Europe and Latin America prior to becoming a lawyer.
 She trained at the firm, and qualified in September 2004.

 Samantha was The Lawyer magazine's runner up Assistant Solicitor of the Year 2009, named in Management Today's top 35 Women Under 35 in business in 2009 and Financial News 100 Rising Stars for 2008, and 40 under 40 Rising Stars of Legal Services in 2013.
 The Legal 500 2013 edition states that "Samantha Mangwana is recommended".